 Minimizes Serious Falls

-This indicates the percent of residents that suffered from a fall which caused major injury.
+This is the percentage of patients who suffered from a fall which resulted in major injury.

 Minimizes Urinary Tract Infections